Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Early life: 1830–1852

 In April 1850, he joined Lincoln's Inn, but did not enjoy law.
-His doctor advised him to travel for his health, and so, from July 1851 to May 1853, Cecil travelled through Cape Colony, Australia, including Tasmania, and New Zealand.
+His doctor advised him to travel for his health, and so, from July 1851 to May 1853, Cecil travelled through Cape Colony in southern Africa, Australia, including Tasmania, and New Zealand.
 He disliked the Boers and wrote that free institutions and self-government could not be granted to the Cape Colony because the Boers outnumbered the British three-to-one, and "it will simply be delivering us over bound hand and foot into the power of the Dutch, who hate us as much as a conquered people can hate their conquerors".
-He found the Native South Africans "a fine set of men – whose language bears traces of a very high former civilisation", similar to Italian.
+He found the Kaffirs "a fine set of men – whose language bears traces of a very high former civilisation", similar to Italian.
 They were "an intellectual race, with great firmness and fixedness of will" but "horribly immoral" because they lacked theism.

 At the Bendigo goldfields in Australia, he claimed that "there is not half as much crime or insubordination as there would be in an English town of the same wealth and population".
 Ten thousand miners were policed by four men armed with carbines and, at Mount Alexander, 30,000 people were protected by 200 policemen, with over 30,000 oz of gold mined per week.
 He believed that there was "generally far more civility than I should be likely to find in the good town of Hatfield" and claimed that was due to "the government was that of the Queen, not of the mob; from above, not from below.
 Holding from a supposed right (whether real or not, no matter)" and from "the People the source of all legitimate power," Cecil said of the Māori of New Zealand: "The natives seem when they have converted to make much better Christians than the white man".
 A Maori chief offered Cecil 5 acre near Auckland, which he declined.